w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 A para-validator needs to check if the candidate block follows the [state transition](../learn/learn-parachains.md#state-transitions) rules of the parachain.
-Because states are stored within Merke trees, a para-validator can verify state transitions without having access to the entire state, but it need:
+Because states are stored within Merke trees, a para-validator can verify state transitions without having access to the entire state, but it needs:

 - The block candidate (list of state transitions)
 - The values in the parachain's database that the block modifies